expo/expo/docs/versions/v25.0.0/guides/building-standalone-apps.md

 -   You can drag and drop the `.apk` into your Android emulator.
 This is the easiest way to test out that the build was successful.
 But it's not the most satisfying.
 -   **To run it on your Android device**, make sure you have the Android platform tools installed along with `adb`, then just run `adb install app-filename.apk` with [USB debugging enabled on your device](https://developer.android.com/studio/run/device.html#device-developer-options) and the device plugged in.
 -   **To run it on your iOS Simulator**, first build your expo project with the simulator flag by running `exp build:ios -t simulator`, then download the tarball with the link given upon completion when running `exp build:status`.
 Unpack the tar.gz by running `tar -xvzf your-app.tar.gz`.
 Then you can run it by starting an iOS Simulator instance, then running `xcrun simctl install booted <app path>` and `xcrun simctl launch booted <app identifier>`.
-Another alternative which some people prefer is to install the [ios-sim](https://github.com/phonegap/ios-sim) tool and then use `ios-sim launch <app path>`.
 - **To test a device build with Apple TestFlight**, download the .ipa file to your local machine.
 You are ready to upload your app to TestFlight.
 Within TestFlight, click the plus icon and create a New App.
 Make sure your `bundleIdentifier` matches what you've placed in `exp.json`.

 > **Note:** You will not see your build here just yet!
 You will need to use Xcode or Application Loader to upload your IPA first.
 Once you do that, you can check the status of your build under `Activity`.
 Processing an app can take 10-15 minutes before it shows up under available builds.